 The Saskatchewan Glacier is a major outlet glacier of the Columbia Icefield in Alberta.
 The glacier is a 12 km long valley glacier draining east from the icefield that ends within 6 km of Highway 93.
 This accessibility has led to numerous examinations of this glacier.
 The glacier is not as famous as its neighbor to the north Athabasca Glacier which the same highway brings a visitor to a parking lot at the margin of the glacier.
-I visited the glacier twice in the 1980′s, this post is mainly an examination of its retreat since then.
-A series of photographs from Parker’s Ridge in 1924, 1985 and 2011 provide a good view of the change in the glacier and the development of a lake that was at the margin and is now separated from the glacier.
-The first two images are from a report from Dan Smith, Univ. of Victoria BC on the dendrochronology of this glacier.
-Interestingly they found after a channel erosion event a buried forest that dated to 2800 to 3200 years ago.
+I visited the glacier twice in the 1980’s, this post is mainly an examination of its retreat since then.
+A series of photographs from Parker’s Ridge in 1924, 1985, 2011 and 2014 provide a good view of the change in the glacier and the development of a lake that was at the margin and is now separated from the glacier.
+The first two images are from a report from Dan Smith, Univ. of Victoria BC on the dendrochronology of this glacier, the last image is from Ben Pelto in September of 2014.
+Interestingly Dan Smith found after a channel erosion event a buried forest that dated to 2800 to 3200 years ago.
 Indicating that the glacier is now shorter than in had been for at least that long.
+The lake has expanded in width and length even since 2011.

 Below is a series of Landsat and Google Earth images from 1986, 2001, 2004 and 2012 in that order.
 The position of the terminus in the Landsat and Google Earth images rely on a few specific locations for reference.
 The outlet of the lake has remained the same over the last 25 years and is marked by an O. A ravine angled to the terminus in the 1980s from the north, yellow arrow.
 There is a pair of deep ravines on the south side that a pink arrow is between.
 The purple image indicates a tributary and the orange arrow the snowline.
 The glacier has retreated 700 meters from 1983 to 2012.
 The change in terminus position with respect to the lake is particularly evident.
 The tributary from the south has also retreated, purple arrow.
 The snowline in these images which are not at the end of the summer are at 2500 m, with the snowline rising to 2600 to 2700 m m by summer’s end.
 This is a higher snowline than reported for the glacier in the 1950’s, (Ommaney, 2002).